Hanfu Movement: Classical usage of the word "Hanfu" and historical records

 On March 8, 2021, the magazine Vogue published an article on modern hanfu defining it as a "type of dress from any era when Han Chinese ruled".

-Enthusiasts in the Hanfu movement have reached their own consensus as to what would qualify as Hanfu.
+Enthusiasts in the Hanfu movement have reached their own consensus as to what would qualify as legitimate hanfu.
 These include a wide and loose style of cross-collar garments with the right lapel covering the left, the use of a flat cutting, and the employment of belts and lace as closures in place of buttons.
 They acknowledge that the hanfu costumes in some photo studios, movies, and TV dramas are not authentic representations of ancient hanfu, but contemporary hanfu modified based on ancient hanfu for the purposes of visual effects, cost saving and convenience of wearing.